soldatov-s/go-gpss/Readme.md

 We can say that our restaurant very big and have many staff.
 Or we opened a restaurant in a bad place, and there are too few visitors.
 I tested model when clients enter to restaurant every 5 minutes with deviation 3 minutes and utilization rate began to grow.
-If needs developer can change how will be splits orders between cooks or adds splits order between waiters for uniform distribution of orders.
+If it necessary developer can change how will be splits orders between cooks or add an order split between waiters for uniform distribution of orders.

 # Fixes
 - Fixed report, ordered by id in Pipeline